dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/hack-a-thing-2.md

 ## Teams

-For this milestone you should work in pairs.
-You can self register your team as a group on canvas.
-This is also an opportunity to try to work with someone new or try out a working dynamic with someone you might want to work with later.
+For this milestone you should work in pairs.This is also an opportunity to try to work with someone new or try out a working dynamic with someone you might want to work with later.

 ## Build